bLangved/Pokemon-Pokedex/README.md

 This will create a `dist` folder in the root of the project, which contains the compiled project.

 You can preview the build by running the following command:
+(OBS!!
+This might not work as of not, since this project is running both Netlify adapter and Astro, and is an experimental feature as of now)

 ```bash
 npm run preview